zengfung/MaskDetectionWithPython/README.md

 Algorithms that will be used:
 * Support vector machines (SVM)
 * Linear discriminant analysis (LDA)
-* via Singular value decomposition (SVD) properties -- if possible
+* via Singular value decomposition (SVD) properties
 * Neural network
 * Random forest
 * Will read up about others and apply them here